Kingxukai/linux/Documentation/networking/netdev-features.rst

 All dependencies between features should be resolved here.
 The resulting set can be reduced further by networking core imposed limitations (as coded in netdev_fix_features()).
-For this reason it is safer to disable a feature when its dependencies are not met instead of forcing the dependency on.
+For this reason it is safer to disable a feature when its dependencies are not met instead of forcing the woke dependency on.

 This callback should not modify hardware nor driver state (should be stateless).
 It can be called multiple times between successive